 - Stick them to a wall like the image below.
 Make sure to remove the bottle caps.
 On the ground have a bucket filled with beads, nice thick beads.
 Your toddler will enjoy the beads floating around in the bucket as soon as the water starts pouring into the bucket.

 - Let your child take water and begin by the top of the wall and fill that bottle with the water.
 Now, watch how the water floats from one bottle to the other.
 Quite fascinating.

-This project is a free toddler activities project.
-And can provide a few minutes of fun.
+This project is one of the many summer activities for toddlers in daycare which can provide a couple of minutes worth of fun.